How reaction-diffusion PDEs approximate the large-population limit of stochastic particle models: Introduction

-With these choices, the large population limit for the volume reactivity PBSRD model of the particles diffusing and reacting, proven in~~\cite{LLN:2019,IMS:2020}, shows that the molar concentration fields for each species converge in a weak sense to the solution of a nonlocal system of PIDEs.
+With these choices, the large population limit for the volume reactivity PBSRD model of the particles diffusing and reacting, \commentab{a special case of the limit we proved for general systems in~~\cite{IMS:2020}}, shows that the molar concentration fields for each species converge in a weak sense to the solution of a nonlocal system of PIDEs.
 More concretely, denote by $A(t)$ the stochastic process for the number of species \textrm{A} molecules at time $t$, and label the position of $i$th molecule of species \textrm{A} at time $t$ by the stochastic process $\vQ_i^{A(t)} \subset \R^d$.
 The random measure

 corresponds to the stochastic process for the molar concentration of species \textrm{A} at $x$ at time $t$.
 We can similarly define $B^{\gamma}_{\epsilon}(x,t)$ and $C^{\gamma}_{\epsilon}(x,t)$.
 The large population (thermodynamic) limit where $\gamma \to \infty$ and $(A^{\gamma}_{\epsilon}(x,0),B^{\gamma}_{\epsilon}(x,0),C^{\gamma}_{\epsilon}(x,0))$ converge to well-defined limiting molar concentration fields gives (in a weak sense) that